-To be eligible for financial assistance, a student must:
+To be eligible for federal and/or state financial assistance, a student must:

-- 1. Be a U.S. citizen or permanent resident. - 2.
-Be enrolled in an eligible program and registered for the number of credit hours required by the type of financial aid being requested. - 3.
+- 1. Be a U.S. Citizen or permanent resident. - 2.
+Be enrolled in an eligible program and registered for the number of credit hours required by the type of financial aid requested. - 3.
 Make satisfactory academic progress in the enrolled program. - 4.
 Complete a Free Application for Federal Student Aid (FASFA). - 5.
 Not be in default on any federal loan and/or owe a repayment on any federal grant. - 6.
 Be registered with Selective Service, if required.